Game for a Laugh: Presenters

 Although the other presenters went on to other different types of show, Jeremy Beadle went on to present several more practical-joke type shows, including Beadle's About and became strongly identified with the genre in the UK.

 Sarah Kennedy had started her career as a newsreader for BBC Radio 1.
 In the late 1980s she took over from Julian Pettifer as host of the ITV game show Busman's Holiday.
 She later presented early morning show The Dawn Patrol on BBC Radio 2 from 1993 until 2010.

 Henry Kelly went on to present the BBC TV pan-European quiz Going for Gold.
 He also was contracted to deliver TV-am weekend shows and also occasionally doubled on the weekday format.
-He later became a Sunday morning presenter on the British radio station Classic FM.
+He later became a weekday morning presenter on the British radio station Classic FM before moving to Sunday mornings.

 Matthew Kelly started his career as a stooge to Hylda Baker.
 Dressed in drag, he played Cynthia, whom Hylda was always telling to "be soon".
 He'd also go on to host You Bet! (replacing Bruce Forsyth) and Stars in Their Eyes (replacing Leslie Crowther, with Crowther having been injured in a road accident).
+He later returned to his roots as an actor.